-- Students are to abide by all rules and regulations in terms of attendance, course requirements and assignment submissions. - The student must follow the lessons published weekly, and must not fail to enter the program and read the material.
-A repeated absence for more than two weeks makes the student subject to dropping that course, and accordingly, cannot access the following lessons. - Students are subjected to a weekly evaluation, and a final exam in all courses.
+- · Students are to abide by all rules and regulations in terms of attendance, course requirements and assignment submissions. - The student must follow the lessons published weekly, and must not fail to enter the program and read the material.
+A repeated absence for more than two weeks makes the student subject to dropping that course, and accordingly, cannot access the following lessons. - · Students have a weekly evaluation, and a final exam in all courses.
 The general average of the course consists of the grades given in the weekly evaluations and the final exam. - Students must submit all assignments given by the course instructor.
-Assignments are graded according to the policy that the instructor has announced at the beginning of the course. - If the student's grade is less than 60/100, he/she will be considered as having failed the course and will not get a certificate of attendance. - Students may drop the course at any time providing that they inform the instructor or the program's director in written form. - A certificate is awarded to those who have successfully completed each one of the courses and a Diploma of Religious Studies is submitted to those who have followed the whole program and have satisfied the faculty final evaluation. - The courses given in the framework of e-learning are not transferable to any degree program at the University.
+Assignments are graded according to the policy that the instructor has announced at the beginning of the course. - If the student's grade is less than 60/100, he/she will be considered as having failed the course and will not get a certificate of attendance. - Students may drop the course at any time providing that they inform the instructor or the program's coordinator in written form. - · A certificate is awarded to those who have successfully completed each one of the courses and a Diploma in Catechetical Formation is submitted to those who have followed the whole program. - The courses given in the framework of e-learning are not transferable to any degree program at the University.